499602D2/tg-launchbot/readme.md

 LaunchBot has not been tested on Windows.
 However, it should run on any Linux distribution, alongside with macOS.
 Other Unix-like OSs are untested, but should work as long as they have a recent version of Go installed.
 LaunchBot has been tested on 32-bit ARM, so all Raspberry Pis should work.

-1. Clone the repository and install all dependencies with `go get all`
+1. Clone the repository and install all dependencies with `go mod download`

 2. Move into the main directory with `cd cmd`